-Join Christine Steele for an in-depth discussion in this video Framing the scene: Sequencing shots to build a rough cut, part of Narrative Scene Editing with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Framing the scene: Sequencing shots to build a rough cut, part of Premiere Pro: Narrative Scene Editing.

 In this movie, I will demonstrate a technique editors use to focus the audience's attention.
 This is a basic yet essential technique for shot sequencing, using shot framing as a guide to structure the scene.
 In previous movies, I explained which takes I felt were strong choices for building the scene.
 I have now created a rough assembly using those takes.
 Take a look at the clips in my timeline sequence.
 Now, I wouldn't normally stack the clips on four tracks like this when I am just building a rough cut.
 I have done this because I wanted to visually demonstrate for you exactly what I am doing here while we watch the scene progress.

 I will step through this and point out that this stair stepping on the tracks indicates when I am using a wide shot-- like at the beginning, I start on a wide shot-- then as we step up, you will see that I am moving into medium shots and then as I step up another track, I am actually using a medium close-up.
 The highest point in my sequence here is when I am using my close-up with my main character Joseph, during a moment of heightened emotion.